1.GSK

 Frequently Asked Questions

-While GSK is positioned as a defensive stock, risks include regulatory changes, market competition, and potential fluctuations in healthcare demand.
-Investors should consider these factors alongside their investment strategy.
+While GSK is a defensive stock, risks include potential regulatory changes and market competition in the pharmaceutical sector.
+Investors should consider these factors and conduct thorough research before investing.